Andrius Rudamina: Mission to China

 Upon his arrival to China, Rudamina studied Chinese language, literature and customs.
 From Macao he went to Hangzhou in the Zhejiang Province.
 From Hangzhou he sent books and letters in Chinese to Michael Ortiz, the Provincial of Vilnius.
 Although Rudamina recovered from the malaria, he became infected with a pulmonary disease during the trip.
 Yet despite his health problems, he was committed to learning Chinese.
 He confessed and preached in the language.

 The superiors concerned about his deteriorating health sent him at the end of 1628 to the Fujian Province, where several hundred Christians lived, in order to help Father Giulio Aleni.
 Working together, he and Aleni published an important book in Chinese titled Kouduo Richao 口鐸日抄 (A Diary of Oral Admonitions).
 This was a book of scholarly dialogues between Jesuit missionaries and Confucian converts in Fujian.
 Li Jiubiao, the chief editor of the book, highly praised the two Jesuits for their scholarly work.
 This book was first published in 1630, then in 1872 and again in 1922.
-During his stay in China, Rudamina also wrote two manuscripts in Chinese, Shih-pa fu hsin t’u 十八幅 心圖 (Eighteen Illustrations of Virtues and Vices) and Shih fu ch’in tai t’u 十幅 勤怠圖 (Ten Pictures of Man Both Industrious and Lazy).
+During his stay in China, Rudamina also wrote two manuscripts in Chinese, Shih-pa fu hsin t’u 十八幅 心圖 (Eighteen Illustrations of Heart) and Shih fu ch’in tai t’u 十幅 勤怠圖 (Ten Pictures of Industrious and Lazy Men).

 Due to his weak health, Rudamina could not participate in long journeys.
 Therefore, he usually did local pastoral work by explaining the teachings of the Catholic faith, visiting and comforting the sick, receiving guests, as well as preaching and hearing confessions.
 He was particularly devoted to the sacrament of reconciliation as a confessor.
 His pastoral work giving the spiritual exercises was effectively adapted to the Confucian notion of self-cultivation.
 His catechetical method making use of pictures of the Cor Jesu (Heart of Jesus) was also an effective tool in evangelization.
 This traditional method was already known to be powerful in Europe.
 He also knew that these pictures could take advantage of the meaning of "heart" in Chinese, xin 心, which referred not only to an anatomical organ, but also had the Confucian philosophical meaning of "mind-and-heart".

 As his health got increasingly worse, Rudamina died in Fuzhou on 5 September 1631.
 His body was buried in the missionary cemetery in a separate tomb in the shape of a chapel.
 This tomb soon became a place of pilgrimage.
 His missionary work in China and his last days were described by Benedict de Matos, the Jesuit Provincial Superior of the Fuzhou Province of China, in the text Vita et mors P. Andree Rudomina ex litteris p.
 Benedicti de Matos socii eiusdem in missione sinensi.